Bread and Puppet Theater: 2001 Halloween Parade

-In December 2001 the Theater returned to New York with The Insurrection Mass with Funeral March for a Rotten Idea: A Special Mass for the Aftermath of the Events of September 11th.
-It was presented at Theater for the New City, and billed as "a nonreligious service in the presence of several papier-mâché gods."
-The "Insurrection Masses" are a common format for the Bread & Puppet Theater, as are such "Funerals", though the "rotten" ideas change.
+In December 2001 the theater returned to New York with The Insurrection Mass with Funeral March for a Rotten Idea: A Special Mass for the Aftermath of the Events of September 11th.
+It was presented at Theater for the New City, and billed as "a nonreligious service in the presence of several papier-mâché gods".
+"Insurrection masses" are a common format for the Bread & Puppet Theater, as are such "funerals", though the "rotten" ideas change.

 Critics' comments

-Writers to have praised Bread & Puppet include historian Howard Zinn, who cited its "magic, beauty, and power", and poet and NPR commentator Andrei Codrescu, who wrote: "The Bread & Puppet Theater has been so long a part of America's conscious struggle for our better selves, that it has become, paradoxically, a fixture of our subconscious."
+Writers who praised Bread & Puppet include historian Howard Zinn, who cited its "magic, beauty, and power", and poet and NPR commentator Andrei Codrescu, who wrote: "The Bread & Puppet Theater has been so long a part of America's conscious struggle for our better selves, that it has become, paradoxically, a fixture of our subconscious."

-The theater’s protestations of the Vietnam war and message of peace generally received positive television coverage, as noted in peace focused magazine WIN.
-Keith Lampe, in WIN, also positively comments on the theater's 1966 anti-war demonstration by commending Peter Schumann’s “concern for movement,” “sound,” and “appearance.”
+The theater's protestations of the Vietnam war and message of peace generally received positive television coverage, as noted in peace focused magazine WIN.
+Keith Lampe, in WIN, also positively comments on the theater's 1966 anti-war demonstration by commending Peter Schumann's "concern for movement", "sound", and "appearance".

-In a 2015 criticism of the theater’s production “The Seditious Conspiracy Theater Presents: A Monument to the Puerto Rican Political Prisoner Oscar Lopez Rivera,” Gia Kourlas describes the show as “patchy,” at times “more cute than pointed,” and seemingly “preaching to the converted.”
+In a 2015 criticism of the theater's production The Seditious Conspiracy Theater Presents: A Monument to the Puerto Rican Political Prisoner Oscar Lopez Rivera, Gia Kourlas described the show as "patchy", at times "more cute than pointed", and seemingly "preaching to the converted" in an article for the New York Times.

-Reference in popular media
+Influence

 The Bread & Puppet Theater has a visual reference in the 2007 Julie Taymor film Across the Universe.
 The movie replicated characters such as Uncle Fatso, Washer Women, White Ladies, and the many armed Mother head.
 The Bread & Puppet Circus Band also has a reference in the costumes of the circus band during "Being for the Benefit of Mr. Kite!".
 The difference between the real life costumes and the ones made for the movie is the real life ones are red and black, whereas in the movie they are white and black.
 The Bread & Puppet Theater is in the film's credits.

-In her 2008 memoir "A Freewheelin' Time: A Memoir of Greenwich Village In The Sixties", New York painter and illustrator, Suze Rotolo, notes she worked a fabrication job with TB&PT early in 1963 near Delancy Street on the lower east side of Manhattan.
-Rotolo, at the time, was the girlfriend and muse of Bob Dylan and was the inspiration for the songs "Suze (The Cough Song)", "Don't Think Twice, It's Alright", "Tomorrow Is a Long Time", "One Too Many Mornings", and "Boots of Spanish Leather".
+In her 2008 memoir A Freewheelin' Time: A Memoir of Greenwich Village In The Sixties, New York painter and illustrator, Suze Rotolo, notes she worked a fabrication job with Bread & Puppet early in 1963 near Delancey Street, on the Lower East Side of Manhattan.
+She described Peter Schumann as a "very sincere and committed man" and a "true visionary".

+In his memoir, Chronicles: Volume One, Bob Dylan mentions Peter Schumann's presence at a party held in honor of fellow folk singer, Cisco Houston.
+In his description, Dylan made reference to the Bread and Puppet Theater play, Christmas Story.